guitarkeegan/cover-letter/README.md

 - data is sent to ai assistant
 - user has the ability to prompt and modify the ai assistant output, or accept and create a document
 - the document can be html or a pdf

+### Current Progress

+- Much of the essential functionality is present.
+- need to bring in better error handling
+- need to have some unit tests to ensure that correct state changes are happening with the update function